 The most famous structure which witness to the rich historical heritage of Diyarbakir is its fortress.
 This fortress located on a solid rock called "Fis" 100 meters (328 feet) high from the Tigris river is believed to be built by the Hurri.
 The citadel has a domed basilica (a Nasturian Church from the 6th century), a mosque, Sahabeler tomb, an Artuklu Palace and some old official buildings.

 Deliler Han (Inn) by the Mardin Kapi of the City Walls was built by Husrev Pasha in 1527 and also known by his name.
-Now it is restored as a hotel with 120 beds preserving the original air of the old days when caravan travelers on the silk road used to stop and rest in this caravanserai.
+Now it is restored as a small hotel preserving the original air of the old days when caravan travelers on the silk road used to stop and rest in this caravanserai.
 It is a two part structure, a two storey main part and a stable.
 In the old days guides who took pilgrims from various locations to Mecca each year used to gather here.
 The remains existing just across the inn are also attributed to pilgrims.

 Ulu Mosque is notable for its original architecture and the ancient materials used in the restoration of the building at various times.
 It is one of the oldest mosques in Turkey.
 It is known that the Church of Saint Thomas was gradually converted into a mosque.
 It is a grand and impressive structure, built of cut stone over an area of 80 x 80 meters (262 x 262 feet).
 The minaret behind the mosque is rectangular.
 Its fountain (1849), carved marbles and niche are all important artworks.
 The walls of the mosque are also ornamented with relieves and carvings.
 The minaret and the gate bear 20 inscriptions dating back to various periods in history.
 The tombs in the courtyard was destroyed by the Persian King Ismail in 1507.

-Nearby the Ulu Mosque is the Mesudiye Medrese and Hasan Pasha Han, a caravanserai now being used by carpet and souvenir shops.
+Nearby the Ulu Mosque is the Mesudiye Medrese and Hasan Pasha Han, a caravanserai now being used by carpet and souvenir shops and cafeterias.
 The Nebii Mosque is a typical example of the Ottoman style.
 The Church of the Virgin Mary is interesting and it is still in use.
 The Kasim Padisah Mosque is also interesting, especially due to the engineering which built a large tower upon four tiny pillars about two meters (6.5 ft) high, called the Dört Ayakli Minare (minaret).

 The house where Cahit Sitki Taranci, one of the most celebrated poets of the Republican period, was born was turned into a museum in 1973.
 The museum exhibits the photographs and personal articles of the poet as well as some ethnographic pieces obtained from the area.
 The house bears the characteristic features of local architecture.
 Gazi Kosku is a nice site for picnicking.
 The town of Cermik is a spa center.
 One should definately see also the Malabadi bridge, a 12th-century stone bridge in Silvan district, approximately 100 km (62 miles) from Diyarbakir.